arju88nair/projectCulminate/README.md

-# projectCulminate
+#Project Culminate

 As the title says,Project Culminate.
 Currently an API structure for culminating news from different sources and curating them.
 Done in python

+Instead of de[ending upon  3rd party API service for news feeds, started scrapping RSS feeds my own for independent developing and better confidence on the process

+TO be done in future:
+1) Has to include asynchio to increase performance
+2) Has to train a model to weed out fake,corrupted,incomplete articles

 Licensing